Python Data API

 - Fast JSON Parsing: Built on orjson for high-performance data processing

-- Async Publishing: Fire-and-forget publishing with 10-100x performance improvement
+- Async Publishing: Fire-and-forget publishing with 10-100x performance improvement (default mode)

 - Automatic Rollover Detection: Futures contract rollover information with multiple methodologies